GoneThx/R6-Recoil-Script/README.md

 customized or expanded by anyone who wants to fine-tune their setup.

+TERMS OF USE:
+If you use my code or share it on any platform (like YouTube, blogs, or social media), please make sure to credit me.
+A simple mention of my name or a link back to the original source is all I ask.
+It helps support my work and lets others know where the code came from.
+Thanks!

 💡 SCRIPT FEATURES:
 • Dynamic recoil stages that change over time
 • Operator-specific profiles (e.g., Ela, Ash, Twitch, etc.)